 "On the contrary," says Matt Gorman, Sustainability and Environment Director, "social and environmental commitments are core to the airport's business.
 Firstly, we are geographically rooted-fifty percent of our employees come from the five boroughs bordering Heathrow.
-We need a licence to operate and being a good neighbour is vital to
+We need a licence to operate and being a good neighbour is vital to that.

 "European airspace is in the process of being modernised and this will mean a change in flight patterns.
-The local community, as well as the political

-'Computerised' reed beds at Heathrow, part of the airport's environmental commitment decision makers, need to trust our commitment to reduce noise levels and carbon emissions, trust us to grow responsibly.
+The local community, as well as the political decision makers, need to trust our commitment to reduce noise levels and carbon emissions, trust us to grow responsibly.
 We know, like any other company, that there is an increasing interest in sustainability and our environmental initiatives demonstrate that we too care about these issues.
 We need our neighbours to believe that when we add new connections we will not do this at any cost - we can't expand without their belief in us."